Cybersecurity laws and legislation (2024 update)

 Adapting to new regulatory changes may seem daunting for MSPs, especially those new in the space.
 Fortunately, you can do several simple things to adapt to the changing times.

-First, an MSP should adopt and adhere to a cybersecurity framework or standards that aligns with the primary industries they support.
-For most MSP’s, the CIS Controls or NIST Cybersecurity Framework are a great starting point.
+First, an MSP should adopt and adhere to a cybersecurity framework or standards that align with the primary industries they support.
+For most MSPs, the CIS Controls or NIST Cybersecurity Framework are a great starting point.

-From there, ongoing security awareness training, inventory management, change management, and regular vulnerability assessments are crucial to any successful security program.
+From there, ongoing cybersecurity awareness training, inventory management, change management, and regular vulnerability assessments are crucial to any successful cybersecurity program.

 Cybersecurity solutions to tackle new regulations

 Ultimately, the cybersecurity regulations outlined here are meant to better the world’s digital experience.
-While managing compliance with these regulations may seem challenging and cumbersome (dealing with a stack of multiple tools to meet compliance), there are ways to make compliance within your client’s organization more practical and increase the efficiency of your compliance offering.
+While managing compliance with these regulations may seem challenging and cumbersome, there are ways to make compliance within your client’s organization more practical and increase the efficiency of your compliance offering.

 FAQs